Amani Hooker

-Amani Corvelle Hooker (born June 14, 1998) is an American football strong safety for the Tennessee Titans of the National Football League (NFL).
-He played college football at Iowa.
+Amani Corvelle Hooker (born June 14, 1998) is an American professional football safety for the Tennessee Titans of the National Football League (NFL).
+He played college football for the Iowa Hawkeyes, and was selected by the Titans in the 2019 NFL draft.

-Early years
+Early life

 Hooker attended Park Center Senior High School in Brooklyn Park, Minnesota.
 He committed to the University of Iowa to play college football.

 College career

 Hooker played at Iowa from 2016 to 2018.
 During his career, he had 125 tackles, six interceptions, one sack, and one touchdown.
-As a junior in 2018, he was the Tatum-Woodson Big Ten Defensive Back of the Year after recording 65 tackles, four interceptions, and one sack.
-Hooker skipped his senior year to enter the 2019 NFL Draft.
+As a junior in 2018, he was the Tatum-Woodson Big Ten Conference Defensive Back of the Year after recording 65 tackles, four interceptions, and one sack.
+Hooker skipped his senior year to enter the 2019 NFL draft.